Dark Matter Density Profile Around a Newborn First Star: Numerical convergence

 The density profiles obtained with our highest resolution model (L3) agree with those from lower-resolution ones, except very close to the resolution limit.
 By resolving the DM minihalo with progressively higher particle counts, the inferred central density and slope asymptote to stable values.
 The change of the DM density slope in model L3 is therefore a physical result, not a numerical artifact.
 Indeed, the shallow density structure that develops (of order $\sim 0.01$--$0.1$\,pc in radius) persists with only minor differences when we vary the mass resolution or softening length.

 The multi-resolution test demonstrates that model L3 captures the DM structure around the Pop~III star, lending robustness to all key results presented in this paper.

-\acknowledgments Numerical computations were performed on Cray XC50 and XD2000 at CfCA in the National Astronomical Observatory of Japan and Yukawa-21 at YITP in Kyoto University.
+\acknowledgments The authors thank Jonathan Tan and Jesus Zavala for fruitful discussion.
+Numerical computations were performed on Cray XC50 and XD2000 at CfCA in the National Astronomical Observatory of Japan and Yukawa-21 at YITP in Kyoto University.
 Numerical analyses were carried out on analysis servers at Center for Computational Astrophysics, National Astronomical Observatory of Japan.
 This work made use of {\tt gnuplot}, {\tt numpy} \cite{NumPy2020} , {\tt scipy} \cite{SciPy2020}, and {\tt matplotlib} \cite{Matplotlib007} software packages.
 This work was supported by JSPS KAKENHI Grant Numbers JP21H01123 and JP23K20864 (S.H.).